-Planning Permission in Principle (02/01482/OUT) was granted in September 2016 for a residential, commercial and industrial development with associated school provision, open space and landscaping was ultimately approved.
+- Planning Permission in Principle (PPP) (02/01482/OUT) was granted in 1 September 2016 for a residential, commercial, and industrial development with associated school provision, open space, and landscaping.
 Several other related permissions have also been approved.
 These include approvals for 150 affordable houses split between two approvals in 2005 and 2008 (05/00410/FUL and 08/01458/FUL) which represent Phase 1 of the 'Oudenarde Village' development, to the north of the railway line and accessed via Clayton Road.
 To date, 112 of these affordable homes have been completed by Hillcrest Housing Association.
 Other permissions associated to roads and other infrastructure are also in place, being approved in advance of the S75 agreement for the PPP being concluded.
-A detailed planning history is set out in the 'Site History' section below.
+More recently permission for part of Phase 2A of 159 dwellings(16/02156/AMM) was approved in October 2020 following a call-in by Scottish Ministers.
+Development has not yet commenced of this approval.
+As part of the call-in a Modification Order of the PPP was submitted to the Scottish Government in May 2020 and was subsequently adopted in July 2020.
+The Modified Order added in a condition related to the delivery of required-off-site works on the M90 slip roads and junctions.
+A detailed planning history is set out in the 'Site History' section below. - The application site comprises an area of relatively level ground between the A912 to the south; the Edinburgh-Perth railway line to the north; the M90 to the west, with Bridge of Earn beyond; whilst immediately east is undeveloped land that has permission for 159 dwellings (16/02156/AMM).
+Beyond that is undeveloped land.
+The A912 road has been upgraded to facilitate the